Polish space

-In the mathematical discipline of general topology, a Polish space is a separable completely metrizable topological space; that is, a space homeomorphic to a complete metric space that has a countable dense subset.
-Polish spaces are so named because they were first extensively studied by Polish topologists and logicians—Sierpiński, Kuratowski, Tarski and others.
-However, Polish spaces are mostly studied today because they are the primary setting for descriptive set theory, including the study of Borel equivalence relations.
+In mathematics, a Polish space is a separable, completely metrizable topological space; i.e., a space homeomorphic to a complete metric space that has a countable dense subset.
+Polish spaces are so named because they were first extensively studied by Polish topologists and logicians, such as Sierpiński, Kuratowski, Tarski and others.

+Polish spaces are mostly studied today because they are the primary setting for descriptive set theory, including the study of Borel equivalence relations.
 Polish spaces are also a convenient setting for more advanced measure theory, in particular in probability theory.

-Common examples of Polish spaces are the real line, any separable Banach space, the Cantor space, and the Baire space.
-Additionally, some spaces that are not complete metric spaces in the usual metric may be Polish; e.g., the open interval is Polish.
+Common examples of Polish spaces are the real line, the Baire space, Cantor spaces and separable Banach spaces.
+Additionally, some spaces that are not complete metric spaces in the usual metric may be Polish: for example, open intervals are Polish.

-Between any two uncountable Polish spaces, there is a Borel isomorphism; that is, a bijection that preserves the Borel structure.
+Any two uncountable Polish spaces are Borel isomorphic.
 In particular, every uncountable Polish space has the cardinality of the continuum.

 Lusin spaces, Suslin spaces, and Radon spaces are generalizations of Polish spaces.